mlswg/mls-extensions/draft-ietf-mls-extensions.md

 : A subsystem of an application that has access to an MLS group.

 Component ID:
 : An identifier for an application component.
 These identifiers are assigned by the application.

 # Developing Extensions for the MLS Protocol

-MLS is highly extensible, and was designed to be used in a variety of different applications.
+MLS is highly extensible and was designed to be used in a variety of different applications.
 As such, it is important to separate extensions that change the behavior of an MLS stack, and application usages of MLS that just take advantage of features of MLS or specific extensions (hereafter referred to as *components*).
-Furthermore it is essential that application components do not change the security properties of MLS or require new security analysis of the MLS protocol itself.
+Furthermore, it is essential that application components do not change the security properties of MLS or require new security analysis of the MLS protocol itself.

 # The Safe Application Interface

-The mechansms in this section take MLS mechanisms that are either not inherently designed to be used by applications, or not inherently designed to be used by multiple application components, and adds a domain separator that separates application usage from MLS usage, and application components' usage
+The mechanisms in this section take MLS mechanisms that are either not inherently designed to be used by applications, or not inherently designed to be used by multiple application components, and adds a domain separator that separates application usage from MLS usage, and application components' usage